-JEREMY TREVELYAN BURMAN, PhD, is a tenure-track Senior Assistant Professor (UD1) of Theory and History of Psychology at the University of Groningen in the Netherlands.
+JEREMY TREVELYAN BURMAN, PhD, is a tenured Senior Assistant Professor (UD1 with indefinite contract) of Theory and History of Psychology at the University of Groningen in the Netherlands.
 The primary focus of his research is Jean Piaget, but treated as a microhistorical case: he is interested more generally in the characterisation and movement of scientific meaning—over time, across disciplines, between languages, and internationally—and Piaget provides many entry-points for interesting investigations that can be supported by strong evidence.
 It is this broader interest that guides his teaching in the Theory and History of Psychology master programme at the Faculty of Behavioural and Social Sciences.

 He presently serves as a Consulting Editor of History of Psychology, New Ideas in Psychology, and the Review of General Psychology.
 He has also been a reviewer for American Psychologist, Cognitive Development, Curriculum Journal, Dynamis: Acta Hispanica ad Medicinae Scientiarumque Historiam Illustrandam, European Journal for Philosophy of Science, European Yearbook for the History of Psychology, History of the Human Sciences, History of Psychology, HOPOS: The Journal for the International Society for the History of Philosophy of Science, Human Development, Journal of Child and Family Studies, Journal of the History of the Behavioral Sciences, Journal of the History of Biology, Journal of Theoretical and Philosophical Psychology, New Ideas in Psychology, Perspectives on Science, Review of General Psychology, Scientometrics, and Spontaneous Generations.